Farewell to the King

 Farewell to the King is a 1989 American action adventure drama film written and directed by John Milius.
-It stars Nick Nolte, Nigel Havers, Frank McRae, and Gerry Lopez and is loosely based on the 1969 novel L'Adieu au Roi by Pierre Schoendoerffer.
+It stars Nick Nolte, Nigel Havers, Frank McRae, and Gerry Lopez and is loosely based on the 1969 novel Farewell to the King by Pierre Schoendoerffer.
 Longtime Milius collaborator Basil Poledouris composed the musical score.

 Plot

 During World War II, American deserter Learoyd escapes a Japanese firing squad.
 Hiding in the wilds of Borneo, Learoyd is adopted by a head-hunting tribe of Dayaks, who consider him divine because of his blue eyes.
 Before long, Learoyd is the reigning king of the Dayaks.
 When British soldiers approach him to rejoin the war against the Japanese, Learoyd resists.
 When his own tribe is threatened by the invaders, Learoyd decides to fight for their rights and to protect their independence.